kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     |  2181 | 2018-03-09 19:15:59.173544 | == GOOD!!!===== LG :en: === used :375: secs                                                                 |
     +-------+----------------------------+-------------------------------------------------------------------------------------------------------------+
     85 rows in set (0.00 sec)

+Here `too early` means that I have to wait for all language processes to be completed before I can sum up.

 This investigation is not just for fun.
 I have rearranged central parts of my code and refactored a major mechanism which usually is not easy.
 This technique has saved me much time and effort.